jscutlery/semver/README.md

 ### Install

-Without Angular:
+Using Nx:

 ```sh
 npm install -D @jscutlery/semver
 nx g @jscutlery/semver:install
 ```

-or if you are using Angular:
+or if you are using Angular CLI:

 ```sh
 ng add @jscutlery/semver